Vishnu Purana: First Amsa: Cosmology

-The first Amsha (part) of Vishnu Purana presents cosmology, dealing with the creation, maintenance and destruction of the universe.
-The mythology, states Rocher, is woven with the evolutionary theories of Samkhya school of Hindu philosophy.
+The first Amsha (part) of the Vishnu Purana presents cosmology, addressing the creation, maintenance and destruction of the universe.
+According to Rocher, the mythology is interwoven with the evolutionary theories of Samkhya school of Hindu philosophy.

-The Hindu god Vishnu is presented as the central element of this text's cosmology, unlike some other Puranas where Shiva or Brahma or the Tridevi are offered prominence.
-The reverence and the worship of Vishnu is described in 22 chapters of the first part as the means for liberation, along with the profuse use of the synonymous names of Vishnu such as Hari, Janardana, Madhava, Achyuta, Hrishikesha and others.
-The chapters 1.16 through 1.20 of the Vishnu Purana presents the legend of compassionate and Vishnu devotee Prahlada and his persecution by his demon king father Hiranyakashipu, wherein Prahlada is ultimately saved by Vishnu when Vishnu as Narasimha disimbowels and kills Hiranyakashipu.
-This story is also found in other Puranas.
+In this text, the deity Vishnu is presented as the central element of cosmology, in contrast to some other Puranas that emphasize Shiva, Brahma, or the Tridevi.
+Reverence and worship of Vishnu as a means to liberation are described in 22 chapters of the first part, along with the extensive use of Vishnu's synonymous names, including Hari, Janardana, Madhava, Achyuta, Hrishikesha.
+Chapters 1.16 through 1.20 presents the legend of Prahlada, a devotee of Vishnu, and his persecution by his father, the demon king Hiranyakashipu, In the narrative, Prahlada is ultimately saved when Vishnu in the form of Narasimha, kills Hiranyakashipu.
+This story also appears in other Puranas.

-Vishnu is described in the first book of Vishnu Purana as, translates Wilson, all elements, all matter in the world, the entire universe, all living beings, as well as Atman (Inner Self, essence) within every living being, nature, intellect, ego, mind, senses, ignorance, wisdom, the four Vedas, all that is and all that is not.
+According to WIlson's translation, Vishnu is described in the first book as all elements, all matter in the world, the entire universe, all living beings, as well as Atman (inner self, essence) within every living being.The text further identifies Vishnu with nature, intellect, ego, mind, senses, ignorance, wisdom, the four Vedas, and "all that is and all that is not".

 Second Amsa: Earth

-The second part of the text describes the story of earth, the seven continents and seven oceans.
-It describes Mount Meru, Mount Mandara and other major mountains, as well as Bharatavarsha (Literally, the country of Bharata) along with its numerous rivers and diverse people.
+The second part of the text describes the earth, including the seven continents and seven oceans.
+It discusses Mount Meru, Mount Mandara and other major mountains, as well as Bharatavarsha (Literally, "the country of Bharata"), along with its numerous rivers and diverse peoples.
 The seven continents are named Jambu, Plaksha, Salmala, Kusha, Krauncha, Saka, and Pushkara, each surrounded by different types of oceans (saltwater, freshwater, wine, sugarcane juice, ghrita, yogurt, and milk).

-This part of the Vishnu Purana describes spheres above the Earth, including the planets, the Sun and the Moon.
-There are four chapters (2.13 to 2.16) of the second book that narrate the story of King Bharata, who abdicates his throne to live as a sannyasi.
-This account is similarly found in sections 5.7 to 5.14 of the Bhagavata Purana.
-The geography of Mount Mandara is also discussed in this book, and other Puranas.
-According to Stella Kramrisch, the name may be related to the word mandiram (Hindu Temple) and the reason behind its design, image, aim and destination.
+This section also describes spheres above the Earth, including the planets, the Sun and the Moon.
+Four chapters (2.13 to 2.16) narrate the story of King Bharata, who abdicates his throne to live as a sannyasi (renunciant).
+A similar account appears in sections 5.7 to 5.14 of the Bhagavata Purana.
+According to scholar Stella Kramrisch, the name "Mandara" may be related to the word mandiram (Hindu Temple) and to the reasoning behind temple design, image, aim, and destination.